The $97K Turnaround: Restart Growth in 90 Days for Stuck $70K–$80K Operators

 Defined “good enough” standards per deliverable type:

-Client reports: 85% match to Raj’s quality = acceptable
+Client reports: 85% match to Raj’s quality considered acceptable.

-Implementation plans: 90% match = acceptable (more critical)
+Implementation plans: 90% match considered acceptable (more critical).

-Meeting notes: 75% match = acceptable (less critical)
+Meeting notes: 75% match considered acceptable (less critical).

 What happened: